This is a gear review of the best hiking shirts of 2025.

 Environmentally Friendliness

 If you are conscious about your impact on the environment, then you might want to choose a shirt made from either recycled materials or renewable natural fibers.
-You can also keep an eye out for whether the shirt is certified Fair Trade.
-Also keep in mind that organic cotton might sound good but is generally produced in areas that suffer from water shortages and organic cotton needs a lot of water during production.
-So beware or organic and do your research prior to purchasing.
+You can also keep an eye out for whether the shirt is certified by Fair Trade.
+Also, keep in mind that organic cotton might sound good but is generally produced in areas that suffer from water shortages and organic cotton needs a lot of water during production.
+So beware of organic and do your research before purchasing.

 Washing and Care

-It may sound obvious but make sure you read the label prior to washing.
-Most fabrics do not like a hot wash and do not like being put in a tumble dryer on a high heat or they will almost certainly shrink.
-Also check if you can use normal washing detergent or need a special wool wash or tech wash.
+It may sound obvious but make sure you read the label before washing.
+Most fabrics do not like a hot wash and do not like being put in a tumble dryer on high heat or they will almost certainly shrink.
+Also, check if you can use normal washing detergent or need a special wool wash or tech wash.
 To reduce washing and save on water you could consider wearing your shirt for several days until they are dirty and smell to save water.

 Value